Is Serre Chevalier Good for Mountain Biking?

 The Trail Network

-The trail network is the main draw.
 Over 300km of marked routes span the full length of the valley and push into the surrounding Écrins National Park.
-Difficulty ranges from gentle valley-floor routes suitable for beginners to multi-day alpine traverses requiring navigation and fitness.
-Most intermediate riders will find the network keeps them busy for a full week.
+Difficulty ranges from gentle valley-floor routes for beginners to multi-day alpine traverses requiring navigation and fitness.
+Most intermediate riders will find a full week's riding without repeating routes.

 The Bike Park

-The Serre Chevalier bike park is served by gondola from Chantemerle and is a serious facility — not a handful of beginner trails and a pump track.
-The vertical is over 1,100m per run and the trail builders have developed a range of lines that suit progression riders as much as experienced riders looking for technical challenges.
-See the full bike park guide for run-by-run detail.
+The bike park is served by gondola from Chantemerle and is a serious facility.
+The vertical is over 1,100m per run and the trail builders have created a range of lines that suit riders at different stages.
+See the bike park guide for run-by-run detail.

 Weather and Season

-Serre Chevalier sits in a relatively dry part of the Alps, sheltered from the main Atlantic weather systems by the mountain ranges to the west.
-Summer rainfall is lower than in resorts further north (Les Gets, Morzine), and afternoon thunderstorms — while they occur — are less frequent than in the northern Alps.
+Serre Chevalier sits in a relatively dry part of the Alps, sheltered from Atlantic weather by the ranges to the west.
+Summer rainfall is lower than in resorts further north, and afternoon thunderstorms are less frequent than in Morzine or Chamonix.
 See the best time to visit guide for month-by-month detail.

 How It Compares to Other Alpine MTB Resorts

 Serre Chevalier is less well-known internationally than Morzine or Les Gets, which works in its favour.
-Trails are quieter, shops are less stressed in peak season, and the riding is more varied — less bike park focused, more true mountain terrain.
-It suits riders who want to explore as much as those who want to lap the park.
+Trails are quieter, rental shops are less stressed in peak season, and the riding is more varied — less bike-park-focused and more genuine mountain terrain.
+It suits riders who want to explore as much as those who want to lap descents.

 Frequently Asked Questions